HomeLatest NewsIndustryApple to soon come up with 15-inch iPad to take on Amazon’s Echo Show 15

 Preferred Source of Google

-US tech giant will soon launch a 15-inch iPad to compete with Amazon’s Echo Show 15.
-According to a latest Power On newsletter, Bloomberg’s noted that Apple has just 5% of the smart speaker market, according to Consumer Intelligence Research Partners.
+US giant Apple will soon launch a 15-inch iPad to compete with Amazon’s Echo Show 15.
+According to a latest Power On newsletter, Bloomberg’s Mark Gurman noted that Apple has just 5% of the smart speaker market, according to Consumer Intelligence Research Partners.
 While Amazon and Google account for 69% and 25% of the sales.

 “Apple knows that the success of its product ecosystem depends on being everywhere its customers are….But Apple has been a laggard in one key area: the home.
-It’s way behind rivals such as Amazon and Alphabet Inc.’s Google in and related devices,” Gurman writes.
+It’s way behind rivals such as Amazon and Inc.’s Google in smart speakers and related devices,” Gurman writes.

 Advertisement